 I have to admit Seattle was not exactly at the top of my list of places to go.
 I’m not a fan of being wet or cold.
 But, I have a good friend who, for as long as I’ve known him ( at least ten years) – has sworn that I must see it.
 You know how everyone has that one place where they say they would go and be if they could?
 For him, that’s Seattle Washington.
 So since he is leaving for an overseas job for the next year, as a going away thing we went to Seattle.

-In a matter of days, my opinion was changed.
-Seattle has a wonderful balance of outdoor and city life.
+In a matter of days, my opinion changed.
+Seattle has a beautiful balance of outdoor and city life.
 Don’t believe me?
 Read on.

-You can take a day trip and hike along Mount Rainer.
+You can take a day trip and hike along Mount Rainier.

 You can go downtown and shop at Pike Place Market.

 You can find magic shops, spice store, and more in Pikes Place Market!

 I’m pretty sure that no matter what you are looking for, you can find it at Pike Place Market.
 Here you will find anything from fresh flowers and fruit to souvenirs, local artists, bookstores, and random shops.
 We walked up and down two packed floors full of vendors.
 They even had one vendor dedicated to only pasta noodles.
 Did you know there is such a thing as chocolate pasta noodles?

 If you’re a caffeine junkie like me, make sure to stop and have a latte at the first Starbucks.
 The lines can be a bit long though so be prepared to wait.It was around ten in the morning when we were there, and it was out the door and down the building.
 I think there might be one on every city block in Seattle.